 Think puppies are better and more fun?
 Most people do.
 But there are a ton of advantages to rescuing and caring for senior dogs, too.
 Some may even say that senior dogs are better than puppies!

 Senior dogs might not have a spring on their step anymore when compared to young and energetic, always curious puppies.
 Sadly, primarily for that reason, many future adopters tend to overlook senior dogs at shelters and adoption centers in favor of the eager and enthusiastically cute younger dog.
-Old Friends Senior Dog Sanctuary explain why old dogs aren’t adopted as often and face a much greater chance of being euthanized.
+Old Friends Senior Dog Sanctuary explains why old dogs aren't adopted as often and face a much greater chance of being euthanized.

 But, people looking to bring home a new pet could be missing out by passing up on an aging canine companion.
-In recent years, more people began to realize the benefits of adopting a senior dog, and some – like this photographer – even promote adoption of old dogs.
+In recent years, more people began to realize the benefits of adopting a senior dog, and some – like this photographer – even promote the adoption of old dogs.
 So here are 12 good reasons why senior dogs could be better for your home than puppies, and why you should consider adopting one as your next pet.

 1. Their exercise is snuggling with love

-Puppies are oh-so-full of energy and they demand a lot of play time from their owners.
-They are always excited about going for long walks too, regardless if it’s raining outside or if the ground is knee-deep in snow.
-While exercise benefits their health or encourage you to work out as well, sometimes it’s just too inconvenient and overwhelming, right?
+Puppies are oh-so-full of energy and they demand a lot of playtime from their owners.
+They are always excited about going for long walks too, regardless if it's raining outside or if the ground is knee-deep in snow.
+While exercise benefits their health or encourages you to work out as well, sometimes it's just too inconvenient and overwhelming, right?
 Old dogs, on the other hand, prefer to snuggle with their owners and exchange body heat than dispense their energy in physical activities.
 They slow down and love to relax more, which might be exactly what you need.